 Yes, I lowered my standards on teaching social etiquette to my kids so I could get a great photo to promote my book and make me and my kids look good.
 Is that child exploitation?

-So now tell me, whose the diva, is it me who was more nervous about getting her photo taken than doing an interview with the actual journalist, or was it my kids who had to have just the right conditions and giving chocolate demands in order to get the job done?
+So now tell me, who's the diva, is it me who was more nervous about getting her photo taken than doing an interview with the actual journalist, or was it my kids who had to have just the right conditions and giving chocolate demands in order to get the job done?

 Hopefully this was just our first initiation into the world of media, and hopefully the kids get better at it.....or McDonalds is going to see a dramatic increase in their profits.